Rising Damp

 A few examples are:

-This is a breathable plaster (More breathable than lime plaster) but will not allow the passage of salts through to the surface.
+This is a highly breathable plaster (8μ) (More breathable than lime plaster (10μ) but will not allow the passage of salts through to the surface.
 It has excellent thermal qualities.
 A finish coat of Thistle Multi Finish plaster is then applied to a smooth finish.

 Older and traditional constructed buildings may require Lime re-plastering to meet conservation/listing requirements.

-Plastic Polypropylene Membranes (Plaster Membranes AKA Cavity Drainage Membranes) or Drybase Flex Membrane are a useful way of isolating plasterboards and renders from salt contaminated surfaces.
+Drybase Flex Membrane is a useful way of isolating plasterboards and renders from salt contaminated surfaces.
 A plaster skim finish is usually applied on top of the plasterboard or render.

 External Damp Control Works